androdlang/InfoTicker/README.md

 ## Features
 * smooth scrolling (per pixel)
-* no restriction about the text length
+* no text length restriction
-* text can be provided dynamically
+* dynamic text support
-* Font, speed and alignment are parameterizable
+* Font, speed and alignment parameters
 * easy operation
 ## Restrictions
 You have to use a monospaced Font.
 I have provided one font with one size, but you can generate more fonts with an online generator: http://oleddisplay.squix.ch/